XMLSpy contains a JSON validation engine that can be invoked to do the following:

-Assigning a JSON or Avro schema to a JSON instance
+Assigning a JSON schema to a JSON instance

-In order to validate a JSON instance against a JSON schema or Avro schema, the schema must be assigned to the active instance document.
-The assignment is entered in the Info window (screenshot below) of the active JSON instance document, or via the Project Properties dialog (the Validate With option).
+In order to validate a JSON instance against a JSON schema, the schema must be assigned to the active instance document.
+The assignment is entered in the Info window (screenshot below; Avro support is available in the Enterprise edition only) of the active JSON instance document, or via the Project Properties dialog (the Validate With option).
 Note that JSON5 instance documents are validated against JSON schemas.

-In the JSON tab of the Info Window, click the arrow icon next to Validation against schema, and, in the menu that appears, click Select JSON Schema or Select Avro Schema (see screenshot above).
-For JSON5 instance documents only the JSON schema option is enabled.
+In the JSON tab of the Info Window, click the arrow icon next to Validation against schema, and, in the menu that appears, click Select JSON Schema (see screenshot above; Avro support is available in the Enterprise edition only).
 Browse for the schema, and click OK.
 The schema will be assigned to the active JSON instance document, and the schema's filename will be entered in the Info window.
-If the JSON instance document is empty, the assignment of a JSON or Avro schema to the instance will automatically fill the JSON instance with sample data based on the schema.
+If the JSON instance document is empty, the assignment of a JSON schema to the instance will automatically fill the JSON instance with sample data based on the schema.